SZHMT 8th International Sufi Conference 2026

 01

-Examine the ethical and spiritual foundations of Tasawwuf and their role in promoting peace, tolerance, and social harmony.
+To examine the spiritual and ethical principles of Tasawwuf and their role in promoting peace, tolerance, and social cohesion.

 02

-Explore the relevance of core Sufi values—including divine love, compassion, justice, pluralism, service to humanity, and moral responsibility—in addressing contemporary issues such as conflict, inequality, extremism, discrimination, and environmental challenges.
+To explore how fundamental Sufi values—such as divine love, compassion, justice, pluralism, humanitarian service, and moral responsibility—can contribute to addressing contemporary issues including conflict, inequality, extremism, discrimination, and environmental challenges.

 03